 Building Inspection Agreement

-Inspection & Report: The inspection will be of the Building Elements as outlined in Appendix C of AS4349.1-2007 except for Strata title properties where the inspection will be according to Appendix B of AS4349.1-2007.
+Building inspection And Report: The inspection will be of the Building Elements as outlined in Appendix C of AS4349.1-2007 except for Strata title properties where the building inspection will be according to Appendix B of AS4349.1-2007.

 A copy of the appropriate Standard with Appendices may be obtained from Standards Australia.

-We will carry out the inspection and report ordered by You in accordance with this agreement and You agree to pay for the inspection before the delivery of the report.
+Exceptional Building Inspections will carry out the inspection and report ordered by You in accordance with this agreement and You agree to pay for the building inspection before the delivery of the report.

 SCOPE OF THE INSPECTION & THE REPORT

-The Inspection will be carried out in accordance with AS4349.1-2007.
+The building inspection will be carried out in accordance with AS4349.1-2007.
 The purpose of the inspection is to identify major defects, the incidence of minor defects and safety hazards associated with the property at the time of the inspection.
 The inspection and reporting is limited to Appendix C of AS4349.1-2007.

 1. The report does not include an estimate of the cost for rectification of the Defects.
 The overall condition of this building has been compared to similarly constructed and reasonably maintained buildings of approximately the same age.
-Areas for Inspection shall cover all safe and accessible areas.
+Areas for building inspection shall cover all safe and accessible areas.

 3. Subject to safe and reasonable access (See Definitions below) the Inspection will normally report on the condition of each of the following areas: –